 Bethesda tests all staff weekly for COVID-19 and screens all employees daily prior to their shift.
-Bethesda has been conducting COVID-19 testing since May 2020, when it independently arranged weekly testing for all staff, as well as ongoing testing of residents and tenants.
+Bethesda has been conducting COVID-19 testing since May 2020, when we independently arranged weekly testing for all staff, as well as ongoing testing of residents and tenants.

-- For 2020 data, please click here to see the positive test results for April-December 2020.
+- For 2020 data, please click here to see test results for April-December 2020.

 COVID-19 contact information

-If an issue related to COVID-19 arises that is connected to a specific resident, their designated family/loved one(s) will be contacted promptly.
+If an issue related to COVID-19 arises that is connected to a specific resident, their designated family/loved ones will be contacted promptly.
 To ensure Bethesda has updated family contact information, family members are encouraged to connect with Bethesda through one of the two options below: